Whit3-R4bbit/CTF_Writeups/ISS_EspionageCTF_2024/rev/Skull.md

 To analyse the executable further, ill be using the lighweight disassembler `Cutter`.

-Taking a look at the main function, it doesnt seem us much.
+Taking a look at the main function, it doesnt seem very helpful.

     int main(int argc, char **argv, char **envp);
     ; var int cy @ stack - 0x408